ottyanna/traynim/README.md

 ## Demo-Preview

 Traynim can produce images like this with four different renderers: path tracer, on/off, point light and flat renderer respectively.
+You can click [here]() to see more examples.

 <p align="center">
   <img src="img/demo/Antialiasing/pathTracingr4s16.png" alt="Sample signal" width="45%" height="50%">